pewpewlive/ppl-ships/README.md

 ## Requirements
 The mesh of the ship should be a lua mesh.
 Ship borders cannot exceed the 32x32 limit(fx).
+You should only contribute a folder with the lua file mesh and a picture of the mesh (optional).
 The lua file name should be the name of the ship.

 ## How to get started